 Telluride has a charming downtown and many great places to eat and celebrate.
 Here are a few highlights.

-Gorrono Ranch: We love on-mountain dining options, and Gorrono Ranch is located in Mountain Village, on the Misty Maiden Ski Run off chair four.
-This is casual dining served on picnic tables, cafeteria style.
-But the burgers and salads will refuel you quickly so you can keep skiing.
-Grab a spot on the desk by the fire pit and listen to live music while you dine — in full ski gear, if you want.
+Gorrono Ranch: We love on-mountain dining options, and Gorrono Ranch delivers.
+Fuel up on burgers and salads at this cafeteria-style spot in Mountain Village, off the Misty Maiden Ski Run.
+On sunny days, grab a spot on the deck by the fire pit and listen to live music while you dine — in full ski gear, if you want.

 New Sheridan Bar: For some of Colorado's best apres ski sessions and nightlife, check out the lively New Sheridan’s Historic Bar in Telluride.
-It’s one of the oldest bars in the west and a lot of the decor shows that.
+It’s one of the oldest bars in the West and much of the decor nods to that legacy.
 Enjoy drink specials, listen to live music, play pool and warm up.
 If the weather’s nice, this bar offers panoramic rooftop seating.

-Allred's Restaurant: Dine more than 10,000 feet above sea level on the top of the gondola overlooking Telluride.
+Allred's Restaurant: If you only splurge on one fancy dinner in Telluride, make it Allred's.
+Dine more than 10,000 feet above sea level on the top of the gondola overlooking Telluride.
 Allred's serves up spectacular views, plus an award-winning wine list, hand-crafted cocktails and fine contemporary American dining.
 Menu items include lobster bisque soup, wagyu beef carpaccio and a Colorado rack of lamb served with carrot puree, confit-rosemary marble potatoes, almond emulsion and jus.
-It's located in Mountain Village.
-Allred's is considered Telluride's flagship restaurant.
-It's a must-visit when in town.

 Chop House Restaurant: This is Telluride's classic steakhouse, with a great wine list (and a nitrogen wine bar).
 It's located inside the New Sheridan Hotel.

-Cosmopolitan: Come here for great American food, for sushi or for cocktails.
-The bar here serves various wines on tap, which allows a nice selection of wine by the glass (and always something new to try).
+Cosmopolitan: Come here for hearty chops and seafood; classic cocktails; and fresh sushi and sashimi.
+The bar serves various wines on tap, which allows a nice selection of wine by the glass (and always something new to try).
 Cosmopolitan serves 100 percent Japanese wagyu beef, which has a high fat content that just melts in your mouth.
 The restaurant carries wagyu beef from two different area ranches.
 A highlight is the 18-ounce 7X Wagyu (that's the ranch's name) New York strip, big enough to share.
 It's served with mashed potatoes, mushrooms, Brussels sprouts and a red wine jus.
-Check out Cosmopolitan over New Year's Eve for a fun party, too.

 Tacos Del Gnar: If you want tasty bites on a budget, Tacos Del Gnar is the place.
-This "progressive" taco shop has the best tacos around and at great prices.
-Margs are hand-squeezed.
-The atmosphere is laid back and quirky.
+This self-proclaimed progressive taco shop serves up hand-squeezed margs and hearty eats in a laid-back and quirky setting.
 Every taco on the menu is drool-worthy.
-One fun taco to try: the Drippy Mitch, aka the sloppy Joe of tacos.
+One fun taco to try: the Drippy Mitch, a.k.a. the sloppy Joe of tacos.
 It's stuffed with house-made chorizo and potatoes, topped with queso, cabbage, roasted corn salsa and delicious chimichurri sauce.
-Make sure you have plenty of napkins and also chips to scoop up every last bite.
-For vegetarians, there's a mushroom taco and also one made with tempura-fried avocado slices, topped with ginger soy, cabbage, kimchi and wasabi aioli.
+Make sure you have plenty of chips on hand to scoop up every last bite.
+Vegetarians should not skip the Avo taco, a soft tortilla filled with tempura-fried avocado slices and topped with ginger soy, cabbage, kimchi and wasabi aioli.
 There's also a Tacos Del Gnar branch in Ridgeway, which we only mention because once you try these tacos, you'll be hunting for them again.